mmikowski/powercss/README.md

 software and only provide to the browser a single optimized stylesheet to render.
 The browser rendering engine doesn't need to work loading and merging sometimes dozens of external style sheets.
-It also removes sometimes dozens of HTTP requests for external stylsheets.
+It also removes the expensive associated HTTP requests for external stylsheets.

 We have numerous layers of caching as well.
-The CSS is never rewritten unless something has changed, and even a great deal of our processing - the merging of **vsheets** - is cached well before we normally need the CSS.
-If we change a **mixin** map, we can be confident that PowerCSS will identify **only** the affected **cascades**, and will only update them when needed.
+We don't want to write the CSS again unless something has changed, and even already keep a great deal of our processing completed and cached before we *need* the CSS, and we intend to add more.
+Examples include the merging of **vsheets** and **mixins** and the creation of the style elements as well.

-We also want to provide a option to completely compile a **cascade** to CSS while your application has some *downtime*, we plan to provide `pcss._prepareCascade_()` with a `do_force` option for this as well.
-The `do_force` would force a complete recompilation of the cascade, including any intermediary formats.
+If we change a **mixin** map, we intend to have PowerCSS identify only the affected **cascades** and update only them when needed.

 ### Compression
 PowerCSS code and modules that use it can be highly compressed thanks to